laurilehmijoki/s3_website/additional-docs/example-configurations.md

 Therefore, you may need to make some changes to your site or application in order to take full advantage of HTTP/2.
 While you can test the site by using the Default CloudFront Certificate you will likely want to use a custom SSL Certificate.
-This isn't yet automated by s3_website, (but is a few manual steps)[https://medium. com/@richardkall/setup-lets-encrypt-ssl-certificate-on-amazon-cloudfront-b217669987b2#.7jyust8os], which is now free thanks to Let's Encrypt.
+This isn't yet automated by s3_website, [but is a few manual steps](https://medium. com/@richardkall/setup-lets-encrypt-ssl-certificate-on-amazon-cloudfront-b217669987b2#.7jyust8os), which is now free thanks to Let's Encrypt.

 ````yaml